 In Africa, art has been limited or absent in schools.
 Art galleries and museums are scarce.
 This creates an unacceptable inequality in art participation and art production for the majority of young Africans.
 Most of them will never visit an art gallery, study at an art school, or have a career in the arts or creative industries.
 Moreover, the curtailed access to the arts threatens their creativity skill, a key skill to the successful employability and leadership in the 21st century.

-However, with the help of MASK Prize, a unique creativity competition which prvides participation opportunities for all young Africans regardless of ability and income, the creativity of young people stands to flourish and amaze.
-Showing some of the MASK Prize talents, the ‘Early 21 Century Young African Artists’ hopes to inform, educate and engage the audiences both in Africa and in the West.
+However, with the help of MASK Prize, a unique creativity competition which provides the participation opportunities for all young Africans regardless of thier social status, ability and income, the creativity of young people stands to flourish and amaze.

 The MASK Prize promotes art as a positive force that develops creativity, brings change and builds a better future.
 Art has unlimited powers to change minds and behaviour of those who experience it and, therefore, art makes a significant difference to the lives of individuals and society.
 MASK Prize is an important Social Art project which empowers and enables young Africans through art.
 In the words of a participant John Mutahi, 20, from Kenya, “MASK Prize makes us more innovative and leads us to inventions that make the world a better place.”